 Deciding what to pack for a family beach vacation trip can be hard.

-So to lend a helping hand, we’ve compiled our top packing tips alongside a handy checklist for the things you’ll need to take with you so that you can rest assured that you’ve not forgotten any essential items.
+To lend a helping hand, we’ve compiled our top packing tips alongside a handy checklist for family trips to the beach.

 Packing Tips for Your Beach Vacation